Japan Diary April–May 2026 22 min read By Ayushi & Harshit Jain Last updated Jun 2026

 Chureito Pagoda viewpoint

-Day 3: 20th April
+Day 4: 20th April

 Shibuya, Shinjuku & Harajuku

 Today belonged to the famous trio: Shibuya, Shinjuku, Harajuku.
-We started at Meiji Shrine.
-The shrine is religiously significant, yes — but the wonder is that it sits in a forest in the heart of Tokyo.
-Wine barrels lining the path, the oldest wooden Torii gate, and a kind of hush that shouldn't exist in a city this big.
-Japan teaches you about coexistence — of human and nature, of modernity and cultural roots, of skyscrapers and shrines.
-Order inside chaos.
+We began at Meiji Shrine.
+Beyond its religious significance, the wonder of the place is that it sits inside a forest in the heart of Tokyo — a forest, in a megacity.
+Wine barrels lining the path, the oldest wooden Torii gate, and a hush that simply shouldn't exist this close to Shibuya.

 Shibuya crossing from above